rituanuragi/Shopping_e_commerce/README.md

 # Shopping_E_Commerce

-Table of Contents
+**Table of Contents:**
-Introduction
+1.Introduction
-Technologies Used
+2.Technologies Used
-Features
+3.Features
-Installation
+4.Installation

 **Introduction**
 Shopping E-Commerce is an online shopping platform that allows users to browse, search, and purchase products from a wide range of categories.
 This README provides an overview of the project, its features, and instructions for setting it up and using it.